n0vedad/HideTeamsPopup/README.md

 # HideTeamsPopup

 This little Python script I did made because I'm very disgusted from this little popup which pops out every time I minimize a meeting in Microsoft Teams ©.
+This supports both versions, new and classic.

 ## Getting started